iyerikuzwe/JavaScript-Quiz-BOARD/README.md

 ### Deployment
-    Enter the link into the url interface and click the prompt
+    Enter the link into the url interface and click the prompt.

 ## link to live site on GitHub pages
     https://iyerikuzwe.github.io/Javascript-Quiz-Board/